impierce/ssi-agent/README.md

 Build and run the **SSI Agent** in a local Docker environment following [these steps](./agent_application/docker/README.md).

-## Changelog
+## Breaking changes

 From time to time breaking changes can occur.
-Please make sure you read [Changelog.md](./CHANGELOG.md) before updating.
+Please make sure you read the [CHANGELOG](./CHANGELOG.md) before updating.

 ## Architecture